-Wendy Isabel Wong is jointly responsible for the overall financial, accounting, tax, treasury, corporate finance, and compliance matters of the Group and has been with the Company since 2007.
-She is a director of Global Invacom Manufacturing Pte Ltd and other Group subsidiaries.
-Ms Wong has worked in finance and accounting for more than 25 years and has also held various management positions in multinational and listed companies in the IT and telecommunications industries.
+Wendy Isabel Wong is jointly responsible for the overall financial, accounting, tax, treasury, corporate finance, and compliance matters of the Group and had been with the Company since 2007.
+Ms Wong is a director of Global Invacom Manufacturing Pte Ltd and other Group subsidiaries.
+Ms Wong has worked in finance and accounting for more than 26 years and has also held various management positions in multinational and listed companies in the IT and telecommunications industries.